How Nutrition North Canada works

 Budget

-For 2022 to 2023, NNC's retail subsidy has a budget of $131.3 million.
+For 2024 to 2025, NNC's subsidy has a budget of $144.8 million.
 This budget increases by roughly 5% each year in an attempt to keep pace with population growth, inflation, and the high costs of operating in isolated northern communities.

-An additional $36 million will be spent on the Harvesters Support Grant (HSG) and $60.9 million on the Community Food Programs Fund (CFPF) over two years, ending in March 2024.
-For the HSG, $8 million per year has been committed beyond 2024, on an ongoing basis.
+The 2025-2026 budget provides $20 million for the Harvesters Support Grant (HSG) and $20.2 million for the Community Food Programs Fund (CFPF).
+For the HSG, $8 million per year has been committed, on an ongoing basis.

-$1.5 million over two years is also being provided for Nutrition North Canada's Food Security Research Grant to inform ongoing and locally driven food security solutions.
+$766,000 is also provided by the 2025-2026 budget for Nutrition North Canada's Food Security Research Grant to inform ongoing and locally driven food security solutions.

 Compliance reviews